Termilator/Portfolio/README.md

 Some of my other interests are visual arts (mainly drawing and painting but some digital stuff too), science, games and reading.

-I am currently looking for work/internship for summer 2021.

 ## Personal projects